MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 on whatever platform you use.

 2. To verify the installation, run `az --version`.
 You should see the version number of Azure CLI and other dependent libraries installed on your computer.
-If you get an error instead, then there was a problem in installing the CLI - go to `troubleshooting the installation` page to fix that.
+If you get an error instead, there was a problem installing the CLI.
+Go to `troubleshooting the installation` page for guidance, or post a comment in the discussion at the bottom of the page.

-Before you can start using the Azure CLI, you have to login to your Azure account and subscription from the command line.
-The easiest way to do that is by using the `az login` command.
-There are other ways to login as well --  see the details of the `az login` command in the ref section to learn about these.
+Before you can start using the Azure CLI, you must login to your Azure account (with an associated subscription) from the command line.
+To do this, use the `az login` command.
+(There are other ways to login as well --  see the details of the `az login` command in the ref section to learn about other Azure login options.)

 3. Run the login command.